-Here is the route of the Trans-Canada Highway from east to wes:
+The total Newfoundland highway distance is 928 kilometres.
+Here is the route of the Trans-Canada Highway from east to west:

 You arrive in Newfoundland at the ferry landing at Port Aux Basques, off the a ferry from North Sydney, Nova Scotia.
 The Trans-Canada heads north 214 km past Stephenville to Corner Brook, which is Newfoundland’s second largest city.

 The Long Range Mountains come into view around Deer Lake.
 In the island’s interior, you pass many small lakes (called “ponds”), rocky outcroppings, and unique ecosystems.
-The highway passes Springdale, Grand Falls, and Bishop’s Falls before heading in an easgterly direction.
+The highway passes Springdale, Grand Falls-Windsor, and Bishop’s Falls before heading in an easgterly direction.

 The highway leads southeast to the town of Gander, which was once a major stop-over point for propellor-driven trans-Atlantic airplane flights.